Homebush West

 Homebush West has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified 15 projects that could impact the area, with key ones being the Parramatta Road Urban Amenity Improvement Program, Sydney Metro West - Sydney Olympic Park Station and Precinct, 136 Parramatta Road Mixed-Use Hotel, and 21 Parramatta Road Mixed-Use Development.
-The following list provides details on those most relevant.
+Fifteen projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include the Parramatta Road Urban Amenity Improvement Program, Sydney Metro West - Sydney Olympic Park Station and Precinct, 136 Parramatta Road Mixed-Use Hotel, and 21 Parramatta Road Mixed-Use Development.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.